spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/01-scaffold-chain.md

 ### Configuration

-The `config.yml` file contains configuration options that Ignite CLI uses to build, initialize, and start your blockchain node in development.
+The `config.yml` file contains configuration options that Spellshape CLI uses to build, initialize, and start your blockchain node in development.

 ## Address prefix